portwatcher/rust-s3-cdn/README.md

 S3_ENDPOINT=https://sgp1.digitaloceanspaces.com  # this is optinal
 ```

-or set these values in other config files like `docker-compose.yml`.
+or set these values as environment variables in other config files like `docker-compose.yml`.
 They are essential for this program to run.